How to Integrate ServiceNow Azure DevOps With 2-Way Sync

 Click + Add mapping to add a new pair of fields to be synced.
 Then, click Select a field for each tool, and find the appropriate field to map.

 If you see a gear icon beside a field, that indicates a choice field, status, drop-down or pick list field.
-Clicking on the gear will allow you to customize the individual values or statuses of that field to link them with values or statuses in your other tool.
+Clicking on the gear will allow you to configure the individual values or statuses of that field to link them with values or statuses in your other tool.

 Find out more about setting field mappings.